fadoss/umaudemc/README.md

 * [Storm](https://www.stormchecker.org/).
 Its location should be specified with the `STORM_PATH` environment variable if not available in the system path.

+For the statistical model-checking command `scheck`, the [SciPy](https://scipy.org/) Python package is recommended.
+Otherwise, confidence intervals will be calculated with respect to the normal distribution instead of the Student's t-distribution.

 Moreover, to read test cases specifications in YAML, the [PyYAML](https://pypi.org/project/pyaml/) package is required.